Module 1: Managing a Clinic

 US Department of Health and Human Services and US Department of Education

-These resources contains important considerations in how to set up information-sharing in compliance with both FERPA and HIPAA requirements.
+These resources contain important considerations in how to set up information-sharing in compliance with both FERPA and HIPAA requirements.

 Promotion & Evaluation of Clinics